Free Mortgage Assessment. Contact Today!!!

 There are two broad categories of government support, one is a direct financial grant with one-off payments given to eligible buyers that help reduce the deposit cost, cover closing costs and help make improvements or emergency upgrades in the home.
 While another is a government-backed loan guarantee, which, rather than providing cash, acts as a guarantee to lenders, helping buyers secure a home loan with little deposit without having to pay the LMI.

-The First Home Guarantee (FHBG) is a key part of the Australian Government’s broader Home Guarantee Scheme (HGS), an initiative to help home buyers purchase with smaller deposits by providing a guarantee to lenders.
-Essentially, the government acts as a guarantor for the home loan.
-The scheme is designed to support eligible first home buyers, reducing or removing the need for lender’s mortgage insurance (LMI), making it easier to buy with a lower deposit.
-Unlike a cash grant, FHBG helps with the loan structure but does not provide direct money to the buyer.
+The Australian Government 5% Deposit Scheme is a key initiative to help home buyers purchase with only 5% deposit.
+The scheme is designed to support eligible first home buyers, removing the need for lender’s mortgage insurance (LMI), making it easier to buy with a lower deposit.

 Eligibility